YunoHost-Apps/adguardhome_ynh/doc/ADMIN.md

 You can completely or almost completely reduce the risk of unauthorized use with the help of the [Allowlist section](#allowlist) further down in this documentation.

 To use AdGuard Home in your home network if your self-hosting at home, you **don't need** to activate this setting.
-You simply have to use the private IP adress of your server (like `192.168.0.1` or so) as DNS IP for your IT hardware at home.
+You simply have to use the private IP adress of your server (like `192.168.0.1` or so) as DNS IP for your IT devices at home.
-The right IP addresses to use are shown in the "Setup Guide" page of your AdGuard Home instance.
+The right IP addresses to use are shown at the top of the "Setup Guide" page of your AdGuard Home instance.

 If you would expose the port 53 on Internet, you'll be able to use the public IP of your server (the same as in your domain name DNS settings) on any device outside your home network.

 **Warning:** you should not have public IPs in the config file if the port 53 is **not exposed** on Internet (else: AGH crashes)
 **Please note:** They should be automatically removed when upgrading this package or when modifiying this port 53 exposure setting, but it's in the docs just in case.
 You can remove them in your config file `/var/www/adguardhome/AdGuardHome.yaml` in the `dns: bind_hosts:` section.
-Any IP that doesn't start with the folowing are public ones:
+Any IP **that doesn't start** with the folowing are public ones:

 - `10.`
 - `169.`